Paying Pix

 {

-"detail": "an unexpected error occurred"
+"detail": "An unexpected error occurred."

 }Service Unavailable